mbjones/pgame/README.md

 - Week 1: Matt: Drawing Tic-Tac-Toe with turtles, Variables, Assignment, Functions
 - Week 2: Matt: Creating a function to draw the tic-tac-toe board
 - Week 3: Matt: Intro to for and loops and conditionals
-- Week 4: Ryan: Finding grid coordinates, drawing X and O
+- Week 4: Ryan: Drawing X and O, Finding grid coordinates
 - Week 5: Matt: Arrays: Storing game state and determining a winner
 - Week 6: Matt: The Event Loop: creating 'New Game' and 'Quit' Functions
 - Week 7: Ryan: